 including conversations with direct descendants of people that Amelia wrote

 about.
-It forms a unique journal that provides up-to-date information for the
+It forms a unique journal that combines up-to-date information for the

-contemporary traveller along the route, combined with historical references
+contemporary traveller along the route, with historical references

 linked to a splendid human heritage for those who still live there.

-Visit our Store to buy Spirits of the Dolomites by Alan Boyle and Susan Boyle (available in 2018)
+Visit our Store for more information about Spirits of the Dolomites by Alan Boyle and Susan Boyle

-and/or Untrodden Peaks & Unfrequented Valleys by Amelia B. Edwards (available now)
+and/or Untrodden Peaks & Unfrequented Valleys by Amelia B. Edwards.

-Following this trail and staying at rifugi along the way, in some places treading on Amelia’s footprints, we take on a greater physical challenge, encounter a simpler way of life and feel much closer to her experience.
-By doing so, we develop more profound relationships with nature and our surroundings – the mountain spirits of the Dolomites.
-Our book reveals that the Spirits of the Dolomites Amelia encountered still exist and may be appreciated today by fellow travellers, and kindred spirits.
+Following this trail and staying at rifugi along the way, in some places treading on Amelia’s footprints, you take on a greater physical challenge, encounter a simpler way of life and feel much closer to her experience.
+By doing so, you develop more profound relationships with Nature – the mountain spirits of the Dolomites.
+You will discover that the Spirits of the Dolomites Amelia encountered still exist and may be appreciated today by fellow travellers, and kindred spirits.

 This is an exciting board game based on a journey through the Dolomites, staying at Rifugi on the way.